United Constitutional Patriots: The group and its actions

 Jim Benvie, a spokesman for the group, said in April 2019 they were present in New Mexico "to support the Border Patrol and show the public the reality of the border."
-The group intends to remain in the area until the border wall known as the Trump wall has been built, or Congress passes stronger immigration laws to make seeking asylum more difficult.
+The group intends to remain in the area until the Mexico–United States border wall has been built, or Congress passes stronger immigration laws to make seeking asylum more difficult.
 The UCP does not consider itself to be a militia, but has a number of militia-like characteristics.

 It runs an online radio show on which its members offer support for the QAnon conspiracy theory.
 The SPLC has documented other rumours and conspiracy theories the group espouses, such as the migrant caravans being an invading army, a means of Muslim militants gaining entry into the US or that the caravans are funded by George Soros.
 UCP has a rivalry with other armed groups on the border.
 Horton has said his group is armed for their own self-defense.

 In mid-April 2019, a video was released online of the group detaining 200 migrants at gunpoint on the US-Mexico border near Sunland Park, New Mexico.
 This was not the first video the group posted online concerning its activities; it was part of a series extending over several months.
 The group's patrols, which began the previous February, hold migrants until law enforcement arrives.
 The group has had an encampment in the area since November 2018, and claims to have detained 3,000 migrants in all.
 The American Civil Liberties Union (ACLU) believes the UCP is a product of the "vile racism" of the Trump administration that "has emboldened white nationalists and fascists to flagrantly violate the law."

 The group's claim that it is performing "citizen's arrests" has been dismissed by Peter Simonson, the executive director of ACLU in New Mexico, because they are allowable only for a felony.
 Illegal entry to the country, according to Simonson, is legally classed only as a misdemeanor.
 Hector Balderas, the attorney general of New Mexico, has said: "These individuals should not attempt to exercise authority reserved for law enforcement."
 Its PayPal and GoFundMe accounts, used for donations, were cut around this time because those online outlets have a policy of not allowing their financial services to be used by organizations which promote hate or violence.

 The people living at the campsite, on or accessing land owned by the Union Pacific Railroad, were removed by the authorities on April 23.
 Benvie indicated that the group would not end its detention of migrants following Hopkins arrest two days earlier.